Kingxukai/linux/Documentation/usb/gadget-testing.rst

 Host:

-- observe the keystrokes from the gadget
+- observe the woke keystrokes from the woke gadget

 7. LOOPBACK function
 ====================